-This flexible programme allows you to develop core scientific skills and follow your professional interests with a choice of optional modules.
+This flexible course allows you to develop core scientific skills and follow your professional interests with a choice of optional modules.
 You'll be part of a world-renowned School and will be taught by internationally recognised scholars.

 You’ll build core scientific skills through four compulsory modules studied over two terms.
 Alongside these, your optional modules (two each term) allow you to tailor your study to your interests.
 Modules typically last 11 weeks.

-Throughout the programme you will:
+Throughout the course you will:

 - gain an in-depth knowledge and understanding of the principles, application and potential of molecular medicine